 You’re ready to go!

-Squashes, flavoured milk, ‘fruit’ or ‘juice’ drinks and fizzy drinks aren’t suitable for very little ones.
+Squashes, flavoured milk, ‘fruit’ or ‘juice’ drinks and fizzy drinks aren’t suitable for children.
 They contain lots of sugar and can cause tooth decay, even when they’re diluted.
 In older babies and toddlers, they can lead to poor appetite, poor weight gain and sometimes diarrhoea.
 Fizzy drinks are acidic so can damage tooth enamel.
 The ‘diet’ or reduced-sugar versions aren’t suitable either.

 Avoid giving tea or coffee to young children because they can reduce the amount of iron absorbed from food, especially if they’re given with meals.
-And, when sugar is added, it can lead to tooth decay.
+When sugar is added, it can lead to tooth decay.

 Making meals magical

 - Give gentle, positive encouragement and praise

 - Eat with your child so they can copy you

 - Offer regular meals and healthy snacks but start with small portions, offering seconds if your child is still hungry

 - Turn off the TV and remove other distractions

 - Offer a food more than once, your child might dislike something one day and love it the next